Geography of Ireland: Inlets

-In County Donegal, Lough Swilly separates the western side of the Inishowen peninsula.
+In County Donegal, Lough Swilly separates the western side of the Inishowen peninsula from the wider county.
 Lough Foyle on the other side, is one of Ireland's larger inlets, situated between County Donegal and County Londonderry.
 Clockwise round the coast is Belfast Lough, between County Antrim and County Down.
 Also in County Down is Strangford Lough, actually an inlet partially separating the Ards peninsula from the mainland.
 Further south, Carlingford Lough is situated between Down and County Louth.

 Dublin Bay is the next sizeable inlet.
 The east coast of Ireland has no major inlets until Wexford Harbour at the mouth of the River Slaney.
-On the south coast, Waterford Harbour is situated at the mouth of the River Suir (into which the other two of the Three Sisters (River Nore and River Barrow) flow).
+On the south coast, Waterford Harbour is situated at the mouth of the River Suir, into which the other two of the Three Sisters (the Rivers Nore and Barrow) flow.
 The next major inlet is Cork Harbour, at the mouth of the River Lee, in which Great Island is situated.

-Dunmanus Bay, Kenmare estuary and Dingle Bay are all inlets between the peninsulas of County Kerry.
+Dunmanus Bay, Kenmare estuary and Dingle Bay are all inlets between the peninsulas of western County Cork and County Kerry.
 North of these is the Shannon Estuary.
 Between north County Clare and County Galway is Galway Bay.
 Clew Bay is located on the coast of County Mayo, south of Achill Island, while Broadhaven Bay, Blacksod Bay and Sruth Fada Conn bays are situated in northwest Connacht, in North Mayo.
 Killala Bay is on the northeast coast of Mayo.
 Donegal Bay is a major inlet between County Donegal and County Sligo.